nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [String](https://github.com/carllerche/string) - UTF-8 encoded string with configurable byte storage.
 - [byte-strings-rs](https://github.com/danielhenrymantilla/byte-strings-rs) - Rust zero-cost byte strings manipulation, for a better and safer FFI.
 - [ArrayString](https://github.com/paulocsanz/arraystring) - Fixed capacity stack based generic string that works on stable.
+- [is_executable](https://github.com/fitzgen/is_executable) - Is there an executable file at the given path?

 ## Cargo Plugins